ansys/pymapdl/doc/source/getting_started/using_julia.rst

 Using PyMAPDL in Julia
 =======================

-A simple example can be shown below:
+Here is a simple example of using PyMAPDL in Julia:

 .. code-block:: julia